-Ocean Springs.
-Still going strong, despite Katrina
+Ocean Springs, Mississippi.
+Still going strong, despite Hurricane Katrina.

 If you’ve survived a hurricane with the fury of Katrina, the word sustainability is partly synonymous with survivability.
 The downtown area of Ocean Springs was one of the few commercial districts on the Mississippi coast to come through Katrina intact, or nearly so — but 177 houses in the small city did not.
 Mary Alice and John Miner had lived in Ocean Springs for 32 years when Katrina blew their house right off Lover’s Lane.
 Now they’ve rebuilt a smaller house out of steel studs and walls.
 At age 82, the couple (owners of a toy store that survived) once again has a mortgage, but they say it was out of the question to move away from their cherished hometown.

 Because of debris that’s still being cleared away, local officials have implemented a hefty $300 fine for littering.
 They’ve already replaced more than 5,000 trees and have plans to restore protective wetlands.
 All new public buildings will meet LEED (Leadership in Energy and Environmental Design) green building standards.